 What’s more, you’ll also receive ‘round-the-clock access to expert support.
 For a few dollars per user, per month, this can be a budget-friendly yet invaluable addition to your toolbox.

-Closing thoughts on the Office 365 cloud
+Closing thoughts on the Microsoft 365 cloud

 Work doesn’t have to take place solely at the office anymore.
 Many businesses have realized this, and have developed cloud-based tools to help you get the job done no matter your location.